Man-Q/CDV01_Career_Goals_Reflection_MAQJIY456_wf02401_GroupB_Maqoba-Jiyane_CDV01/README.md

     - Reflect on how these industries/roles align with your skills, interests, and values.
         - I want to learn Full-Stack Development as I am planning to have an IT company that employs and deals with company IT related issue.
 And as such, I figured that knowing how to develop the whole project will give me an edge in guiding my team.
     - Identify any gaps or areas for further exploration.
+        - I still need to learn the frameworks required in development and also the server side of the code.

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.
+        1. Get employed as developer.
+        2. Get experience in my role.
+        3. Be an Oracle Certified Professional.
     - Explain the rationale behind each goal.
+        1. Getting employed will help me provide for my family, as currently the stippend is what sustains us.
+        2. The experience will help me be proficient in my role.
+        3. Being cerfied will mean more recognition and money.
 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
+        1. Acquire cloud based certificates so as to become a Software Architect.
     - Describe how these align with your interests and skills.
+        1. Acquiring cloud based certs, specifically Software Architect certificates will allow me to transition from being a developer focused soley on coding solutions which I've been told to code, to advising companies on how to solve whatever software related issue they might be facing.
+And this will help me then move from being an employee to being an employer.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

     - Detail specific actions or steps needed to achieve each short-term goal.
+        - Follow the advice given on community Fridays
+        - Make sure my socials are up to date and attractive.
+        - Keep on improving developer skills and personal skills
     - Include any resources or support required.
+        - Career Mentoring
+        - Udemy for skills update
 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
+        - I will need to be a harworking employee, while also showing leadership skills, those being:
+            - Being the first one in and last one out.
+            - Delivering tasks ahead of time.
+            - Taking the initiative in indentifying what the company needs, should there be anything.
+            - Availing myself to those who would need help, and making sure that Juniors or new team members feel welcomed.
     - Consider additional skills, experiences, or qualifications needed.
+        - Leadership skills
+        - Business Management skills.

 ### Part 5: Reflection on Challenges and Opportunities